-The Arkansas Parole Board has a consultative relationship with the Arkansas Department of Corrections.
+The Arkansas Post-Prison Transfer Board has a consultative relationship with the Arkansas Department of Corrections.
 The Board Chairman serves as the chief executive, administrative, budgetary, and fiscal officer of the board.
 The Chairman coordinates with and receives input, review, and recommendations from the Secretary of the Department of Corrections

 Act 621 of 1969 added two members to the Board of Pardons and Paroles (to be referred to as the “Parole Board”) for a total of five members to be appointed by the Governor to staggered five-year terms.
 The Board initially met three days each month at various units within the ADC.
 The Board interviewed inmates to determine who should be placed on parole and set the prescribed conditions of parole.
 Additionally, they made recommendations to the Governor on applications for pardons and commutations.